 We sell our products in many countries and a substantial portion of our sales, costs and expenses are denominated in foreign currencies, especially the United Kingdom pound sterling and the Euro.
-During the first three months of 2005, the U.S. dollar weakened against these currencies relative to the same three month period in 2004.
+During the first nine months of 2005, the U.S. dollar weakened against these currencies relative to the same nine month period in 2004.
 This resulted in increased consolidated revenue and earnings growth.

 Our exchange gains and losses were primarily the result of currency fluctuations on net payables and receivables among our subsidiaries.
-Currency fluctuations resulted in approximately \$0.1 million of foreign currency losses during the first three months of 2005 and 2004.
+Currency fluctuations resulted in approximately \$87,000 of foreign currency losses and \$8,000 of foreign currency gains during the nine months ended September 30, 2005 and 2004, respectively.